Logo of the Georgia Trial Lawyers Association

 The GTLA hosts many popular Continuing Legal Education (CLE) seminars to educate and train attorneys and other legal professionals in the state.

 With more than 2,000 members, the GTLA works with state legislators to promote the interests of its members.
 The GTLA also operates a political action committee, the Civil Justice PAC.

 According to its mission statement, GTLA is "[p]rotecting the Constitutional promise of justice for all by guaranteeing the right to trial by jury, preserving an independent judiciary, and providing access to the courts for all Georgians."

-Members of GTLA include personal injury lawyers in Georgia who focus on representing plaintiffs on a variety of civil justice cases including personal injury, wrongful death, automobile accidents, defective products, premises liability and medical malpractice.
+Members of GTLA include personal injury lawyers in Georgia who focus on representing plaintiffs for a variety of civil justice cases including personal injury, wrongful death, automobile accidents, defective products, premises liability, and medical malpractice.